-Ben Affleck revealed on Tuesday that he had completed treatment for alcoholism in order to be "the best father I can be," but his history with addiction goes back much further.
-In fact, the 44-year-old actor's experience with alcoholism began as a child, watching his own father, Timothy, battle the disease.
+Affleck revealed in March 2017 that he had completed treatment for alcoholism in order to be "the best father I can be," but his history with addiction goes back much further.
+In fact, his experience with alcoholism began as a child, watching his own father, Timothy, battle the disease.

-Though Affleck has remained selective in speaking about his struggles with sobriety, he has on several occasions opened up about his past with alcoholism, from his family's cycle of addiction, to his 2001 rehab stint, to his recent recovery.
+Affleck has opened up about his past with alcoholism from his family's cycle of addiction to his 2001 rehab stint.

 1986: Parents' Divorce

 "To be honest with you, the marriage was so bad, and I remember feeling relief," Affleck told Barbara Walters in a 2012 interview, reflecting on his parents' divorce when he was just 12 years old.